betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 **The essential step for software developers was to produce a *flight program* or *rope* and release it to Raytheon for rope core manufacture approximately 4 months prior to launch;
-2 months to manufacture the ropes followed by 2 months for installation in the spacecraft, checkout, integrated system testing, crew rehersals and final eraseable memory load.**
+2 months to manufacture the ropes followed by 2 months for installation in the spacecraft, checkout, integrated system testing, crew rehearsals and final erasable memory load.**

 The lead engineer in coordinating and approving all software in a flight program was called a *rope mother* and would also name the release.
 Early on the names were fairly creative including **ECLIPSE**, **SUNRISE**, **RETREAD** and **AURORA**.
-Eventually, NASA put a stop to this and only the names **COLUSSUS** and **LUMINARY** together with their revision numbers would be used to identify CM and LM flight programs respectively. <sup>[34]</sup>
+Eventually, NASA put a stop to this and only the names **COLOSSUS** and **LUMINARY** together with their revision numbers would be used to identify CM and LM flight programs respectively. <sup>[34]</sup>